 Information for Faculty

 The Housatonic Library exists to serve students, faculty, and staff and strives for maximum access.
-We are a twelve-month operation, open six days a week during Fall and Spring semesters (weekdays during Summer or when no classes are scheduled), have at least one professional librarian available at all times, and offer online off-campus access to our databases.
-To foster communication between faculty and librarians and facilitate practical and efficient use of the library, here is some other information you may find useful:
+In response to COVID restrictions, the library has expanded services.
+We remain a twelve-month operation, and plan to open six days a week during Fall and Spring semesters (weekdays during Summer or when no classes are scheduled).
+We have at least one professional librarian available at all times, in person and through remote chat, and offer online access to our databases.
+To foster communication between faculty and librarians and facilitate practical and efficient use of the library, see below for other information you may find useful.

-Reference service is provided during all hours of library operation.
+Reference service, both on ground and online, is provided during all hours of library operation.

 Information Literacy/Library Instruction

+In the current uncertain environment in which we now live, it is important that the teaching of information literacy be accomplished in many ways, beyond the in-class lecture.
+For several years we have created LibGuides that cover both broad and specialized subject areas and respond to specific class assignments https://hcc-commnet.libguides.com/index .
+Since it is an active source, we can update and insert links to databases, websites, videos, etc. and various tutorials.
 Information Literacy Instruction sessions to familiarize students with library services and resources are available upon request of the faculty member teaching the class.
 (The exceptions are the mandatory presentations given to English 094 and English 101 classes.)
 The presentations are adapted to the needs of the group and range from basic information to more advanced or subject specific sessions.
-If you would like to have a librarian give a presentation to your class, please contact Peter Everett @ 332-5074 or .
+If you would like to have a librarian prepare a guide, fashion a tutorial, or give a presentation to your class, please contact Peter Everett - 332-5074 or .

 If you wish to bring your class to the library, make the request (if possible) at least three days in advance.
 You can call us on shorter notice, but there may be another class already scheduled.
 Please note the library hours.
 If your class meets at a time when the library is unavailable, contact us and we will try to accommodate you.
 We will be happy to work with you and can serve students more effectively if we are able to plan ahead.